rust-stuco/lectures/week8/ownership_p2.md

 # Invalid Memory Access ⇒ Unsafe

-Memory access can be unsafe if we access memory that is
+Memory access can be unsafe if we access memory that is:

 * Deallocated
     * Ownership rules prevent this